bluerobotics/bluerobotics.github.io/power-sense-module/index.md

 ## General

 1. Connect the wires with the attached spades to your power distribution board.
-Ensure the spades do not touch to avoid shorting out your system
+Ensure the spades do not touch to avoid shorting out your system.
 2. Connect the XT60 to your battery or power supply.
 3. Connect the 6-position JST-GH to DF13 cable (GH plug side) into the the JST-GH socket on your Power Sense Module.
 4. Connect the 6-position JST-GH to DF13 cable (DF13 plug side) into the DF13 POWER socket on your Pixhawk.